 Fertilizer is made up of nitrogen (N), phosphorus (P), and potassium (K), which are the three basic elements of all plant life (you’ll see “NPK” on just about any bag of fertilizer you buy for your own yard too).
 When we fertilize, we’re adding back in the natural elements that were in the grass originally.

 Applying fertilizer is something we take very seriously since it’s so important that our grass is healthy.
-Before applying any fertilizer to our fields, we do soil tests and get professional recommendations on exactly what our grass may need.
+Before applying any fertilizer, we do soil tests and get professional recommendations on what our grass may need.

 Additionally, we apply Lime to the fields every three to five years based on soil tests.
 Lime helps keep our fields healthy because it helps release more nutrients from the soil by balancing the soil pH.
 Lime also contains calcium and magnesium — which makes those nutrients more available for the grasses.

-The average cow we raise has 175 pounds of calcium in their bodies, and the lime helps keep their calcium levels where they should be while they’re growing.
+The average cow we raise has 175 pounds of calcium in their bodies.
+The lime helps keep their calcium levels where they should be while they’re growing.
 Without added lime, over the years the soil would deplete of calcium.